lucas-vilar/python_fundamentals/iterators_and_generators/README.md

 ## Built-in iterators in Python
 Python has several ready-to-use custom iterators:
 #### count()
-Count() is an infinite iterator that will repeat an infinite number of times with no trailing period, and no StopIteration exception will be thrown.
+count() is an infinite iterator that will repeat an infinite number of times with no trailing period, and no StopIteration exception will be thrown.
 This interator will count from a first value until we provide some kind of stopping condition.
 The base syntax of the function looks like this:

 count(start_value, intervals) - **Example 1**